tomcohen13/BERT/README.md

 # battery
+Authors: Adam Storek, Tom Cohen

-This is the code repository for HW 3 from [Natural Language Processing, Spring 2021](http://www.cs.columbia.edu/~kathy/NLP/2021/).
+This is the code repository for [Natural Language Processing, Spring 2021](http://www.cs.columbia.edu/~kathy/NLP/2021/).
 It contains a minimal implementation of word embedding evaluation via three tasks (two intrinsic and one intrinsic), and sample solution code that generates and evaluates embedding spaces under two different algorithms (word2vec, PPMI-SVD) and parameter settings.

 The writeup with full details is on Courseworks.